Wolfy76700/Wolfy76700.github.io/rules_den.md

 ### Guilty Gear -STRIVE-

 - The tournament is played in a **First to 3** format
-- All characters are allowed.
-DLC characters are banned for 8 days (CET) after their release
+- All characters are allowed
 - You can switch characters if you lost the previous game, however the winner cannot switch characters
 - Please use one of the following stages in order to minimize slowdowns: Seventh Heaven District, Lars Canyon, Council of Three